gvwilson/sdxpy/en/src/backup/index.md

 Before we go any further
 we need to figure out how we're going to test our code.
-The obvious approach is to create directories and sub-directories full of little files to use as fixtures.
+The obvious approach is to create directories and sub-directories containing some files we can use as [%i "fixture" %]fixtures[%/i%].
 However,
-as soon as we start backing things up and restoring them we are going to be changing or deleting those files.
+we are going to change or delete those files as we back things up and restore them.
-In order to make sure early tests don't contaminate later ones we would have to re-create those files and directories after each teach.
+In order to make sure early tests don't contaminate later ones we would have to re-create those files and directories after each test.

-A better approach is to use a [%i "mock object" %][%g mock_object "mock object" %][%/i%] instead of the real filesystem.
+A better approach is to use a [%i "mock object" %][%g mock_object "mock object" %][%/i%] instead of the real filesystem ([%x tester %]).
-As described in [%x tester %], a mock object has the same interface as the the thing it replaces, but is designed to be used solely for testing.
 The [pyfakefs][pyfakefs] module replaces key functions like `read` with functions that act the same but act on "files" stores in memory
 ([% f backup-mock-fs %]).
-This prevents our tests from accidentally disturbing the filesystem, and also makes tests much faster
+Using it prevents our tests from accidentally disturbing the filesystem;
-(since in-memory operations are thousands of times faster than operations that touch the disk).
+it also makes tests much faster since in-memory operations are thousands of times faster than ones that touch the disk.

 [% figure
    slug="backup-mock-fs"
-   img="mock_fs.svg"
+   img="backup_mock_fs.svg"
    alt="Mock filesystem"
    caption="Using a mock filesystem to simplify testing."
 %]

 If we `import pyfakefs`,
-we automatically get a [%i "fixture" %]fixture[%/i%] called `fs` that we can use to create files:
+we automatically get a fixture called `fs` that we can use to create files.
+We tell [pytest][pytest] we want to use this fixture by passing it as an argument to our testing function:

 [% inc file="test_mock_fs.py" %]